Last updated on 2019-10-20

 What this means to me is that even though Tinder tracks your IP, that does not matter for a reset (at least as long as you have not been (shadow)banned by Tinder for whatever behavior)

-What this means for us is that for us common joes that have not been banned do not need to worry about things like swapping phones and IPs, and can just reset as usual.
-Nonetheless, the Tinder Reset guide has been updated with this new information and is once again the authority on successful resets.
+What this means for us is that for us common Joes that have not been banned do not need to worry about things like swapping phones and IPs, and can still reset.
+Even though the process is much more complicated now.
+The Tinder Reset guide has been updated with this new information and is once again the authority on successful resets.

 What remains to be tested is if such details as (static) IPs and pictures are indeed used to recognize you if you have been previously banned by Tinder.
 Logic would dictate that yes, this could be done as an anti-bot measure.